Yeah, I broke my crystal ball, but it never really worked in the first place

 This season, the Lakers signed superstar LeBron James to join their young core in Los Angeles.
-The current team has an average age of 26.3 years, good for middle of the league.
 Although they are third in the league in points per game, and sit at fourth in pace, the team has so far been plagued by poor effort on defense and defensive rebounding.
 They sit at 27th in opponent points per game, 24th in opponent field goal percentage, and 22nd in overall defensive rating.
 A huge contributing factor in this is the team places 27th in opponent offensive rebounds per game, and 22nd in opponent second-chance points.

 Continue reading “Think Big”